 Cockatiels will react to your presence if you come close to them.
 They prefer bright colors that are similar to their own plumage.
 When you’re wearing grey, red, or green clothing, they may be more pleasant to you.
 These clever birds, though, certainly know your face, hands, and voice.

-What time of year do cockatiels molt?
+When do cockatiels molt?

 Cockatiels begin their adult molt between 6 and 12 months old, depending on the individual and sometimes the weather.
 A molt may be triggered by warmer temperatures.
 He will always shed feathers and grow more, but he will experience a major molt once or twice a year as he is now.

-What is blood feathers on a cockatiel?
+What are blood feathers on a cockatiel?

 Blood feathers are, in essence, brand-new feathers.
 When new feathers first begin growing, all have blood vessels embedded within the shaft to feed and assist with maturation.
 The blood vessels seal shut as the feather matures.

-Do bird’s feathers grow back after being plucked?
+Do feathers grow back after being plucked?

 If you detect a feather plucking habit early, the bird will most likely regrow its feathers.
 It might take anything from a few months to several years for the bird’s feathers to grow back.
 Damage to the actual feather follicles that produces the feather takes anywhere from 1 and 2 years.
 It’s a lot of work to regrow feathers.